 It’s tempting to use our teeth as tools.
 However, using your teeth to tear tape, crack nuts, or do anything other than eat food is a quick way to fracture teeth.
 As a parent, it’s your responsibility to help your child form good oral health habits that will last a lifetime.
 This means speaking up if you see your child using their teeth for anything other than eating.
 For more tips on how to help your child maintain a healthy smile, ask your pediatric dentist in Grand Rapids, MI.

 Teeth aren’t strong enough to crack nuts without damaging your child’s smile.
 If your child likes to snack on nuts, make sure that they aren’t using their teeth to break through the hard shells.
 Unpopped kernels at the bottom of the popcorn bag are also tough enough to crack or chip teeth.
 Likewise, chewing ice can increase your child’s risk for a .

-As a parent, the last thing you want is to schedule chipped tooth repair or other emergency dental care for something that could have been prevented.
+As a parent, the last thing you want is to schedule chipped tooth repair for something that could have been prevented.
 That’s why it’s important to intervene as soon as you see your child use their teeth as tools.
-Otherwise, you may have to call their emergency pediatric dentist to repair a chipped or cracked tooth.
+Otherwise, you may have to call their pediatric dentist to repair a chipped or cracked tooth.